What is a Smart Water Network?

 Smart Water Networks are layered, as any data ecosystem is, starting from sensors, remote control, and enterprise data sources, through data collection and communications, data management and display, and up to data fusion and analysis.
 The latter covers many categories, from decision support, automation to analytic solutions.

-Smart Water Network solutions improve the efficiency, longevity, and reliability of the underlying physical water network by better measuring, collecting, analyzing, and acting upon a wide range of network events.
+Smart Water Network solutions improve the efficiency, longevity, and reliability of the underlying physical water network by better measuring, collecting, analysing, and acting upon a wide range of network events.
 This can take shape in different phases of the utility process, such as real-time monitoring and automation, operational readiness, or network planning.
 The availability of cheap, easy-to-use data technologies, as well as external pressures on the water industry, means that water networks will see much greater sensor and controller density, and inevitably a more central role for all the data systems built on top of them.

 The Smart Water Network concept should have a significant contribution in the efforts towards affordable, sustainable and pure water for all.